Any comments, corrections or suggestions would be greatly appreciated. I haven't posted TeX files of articles with complicated figures.

 I've always wanted an easy but complete introduction

-into Witt numbers and their more important intricacies.
+into Witt vectors and their more important intricacies.
 Joe

 Rabinoff explained them to me cleanly, and his notes are posted here.